9 Best Online Course Platforms (2022) – Which Is Top Dog?

 - Thrive Apprentice

 SamCart (best for cross-selling)

-However, now SamCart has launched their new Courses App – with the goal to solve the issues that other online course builders have.
+Now SamCart has launched its new Courses App – with the goal to solve the issues that other online course platforms have.

-Since SamCart is primarily known as a shopping cart tool, we were sceptical at first.
+Since SamCart is primarily known as a shopping cart tool, we were skeptical at first.
 However, the new SamCart courses app is pretty awesome!

-Besides allowing you to provide an excellent online learning experience to your audience, it also has some great automation tools and features to help you sell more in the process (more on this in a few moments).
+Besides allowing you to provide an excellent online learning experience to your audience, it also has some great automation tools and features to help you sell more in the process.

 - Incredibly easy to use